silverstream69/Chooze-Your-Tunze/README.md

 # Chooze-Your-Tunze
-This project was done in a begging course with no prior knowldge of JQuery.
+This project was done in a beginning course with no prior knowledge of JQuery.
 I will update it on a later date.

 This website was created for users to have a place where they can showcase, they favorite songs, artists, and albums to other people.
 The website features four distinct pages, with may pages having additional content/functions.